sheory/sheory/README.md

 **About Me**

-Hello! 👋 I’m Sheory, a Software Engineer skilled in backend and frontend development with Python, Flask, FastAPI, and React.js.
+Hello! 👋 I’m Sheory, a Software Engineer skilled in backend development with Python, Flask, FastAPI and Django.

 👩‍💻 I'm currently a Mid Level Developer at [Zenvia](https://github.com/zenvia).